What is it?

 There are two interfaces to a Run:AI cluster.
 One is a command-line program called “runai”, the other is a web interface.

-To use the “runai” program you should SSH to one of the login servers of the cluster and run it there.
-It is important that you use it from the login node because we keep that version of the “runai” command in sync with the version of Run:AI we are using.
+To use the “runai” program you should SSH to a cluster login server and run it there.
+It is important that you use the “runai” command from the login node because we keep that version of the “runai” command in sync with the version of Run:AI we are using.
 You can use this command to do things such as start and stop jobs, suspend and resume jobs, attach to containers so that you are effectively logged into the container, and execute commands in a container without attaching.
 If you want to do any scripting or wish to do anything which requires the kubectl command then you should use the command-line interface.

 Running an analysis using the command line